awandahl/sewing_machines/README.md

 # sewing_machines

-This is a collection of manuals for different sewing machines for my own use and reading.
+This is a collection of manuals for different old out-of-market sewing machines for my own use and reading.
 This place will eventually be sorted and better organized.
 If you have a manual that isn't available here, feel free to send it to me at anders@golonka.se

 My absolute aim is to collect freely available manuals: they shouldn't be under some kind of reasonable copyright, clearly stated or implied, and shouldn't be "stolen" from closed groups where there is a clear statement that the materials shouldn't be shared outside of the group.
 The same scanned manuals may however be available from different sources with different restrictions on use and reuse.